 The STARS system allows you to obtain a Transfer Guide/Agreement for the major of your choice.
 The agreement guides you through your first two years of coursework and prevents loss of credit hours upon transfer to The University of Alabama and The Culverhouse College of Business.
 Please print and bring your agreement with you to your Bama Bound Session.
-If you change your major the agreement will no longer be valid.
-Although transfer guides/agreements may only be printed for two year to four year transfers, STARS may also be used as a guide from four year to The University of Alabama.
+If you change your major, then the agreement will no longer be valid.
+Although transfer guides/agreements may only be printed for two-year to four-year transfers, STARS may also be used as a guide from four-year to The University of Alabama.

 - Area I: Composition